| Package name | Weekly Downloads | Version | License | Updated |

 You can either override all namings, or specify an object with specific custom naming convention per output.

-The format of the converter must be a valid module#method
+The format of the converter must be a valid module#method.

-Allowed values for specific output are: typeNames
+Allowed values for specific output are: typeNames, enumValues.

 You can also use "keep" to keep all GraphQL names as-is.

-if you want to override the default behavior,
+Additionally, you can set transformUnderscore to true if you want to override the default behavior,

 which is to preserve underscores.